justinjiajia/bigdata_lab_2025/lab_5_hive.md

 ## Step 4: Aggregation Queries

-One MapReduce job is sufficient for a basic group-by:
+1 MapReduce job is sufficient for a basic group-by:

 ```sql
 SELECT YearOfPublication, COUNT(BookTitle) FROM books GROUP BY YearOfPublication LIMIT 20;